dafny-lang/libraries/src/dafny/DafnyCore.md

 among modules.
 This Core library contains functionality that may be needed by other libraries, but it itself is standalone.

-All the supported, delivered libraries will
+Our goal is that, eventually, all the supported, delivered libraries will
 - be stable --- a minimum of backwards incompatible changes
 - be verified --- proved to meet specifications and tested with expected use cases, with each release of the library and of the Dafny toolset